peeringdb/docs/docs/blog/two_security_fixes.md

 We welcome reports like those made by Mridul Vohra.
 If you notice an issue, please check our [HOWTO](/howto/make-a-security-report/) on making security reports.

 We will do our best to resolve security issues in a timely fashion.
-We'll also send you a personalized gift item like a cup or hoodie.
-And, we'll recognize your contribution in a report like this.
+We'll also send you a gift with the PeeringDB logo, and we'll recognize your contribution in a report like this.

 ---